Privacy

 2.5 Email logs

-When we send you a transactional email (verification, claim approval, etc.) we keep a record of the message and its delivery status via Resend (Section 5).
+Account and sign-in emails (verification codes, password resets) are sent by our authentication provider, Clerk (Section 5), as part of running your account.
+If we send you any other transactional email, we keep a record of the message and its delivery status via Resend (Section 5).
 We do not send marketing email and we do not have a newsletter.

 2.6 RSS health check